ballerina-platform/ballerina-dev-website/learn/user-guide/getting-started/Installation-options.md

 ### Installing on Linux

 [Download the DEB file or RPM file](/downloads) and double-click on it to launch the installer.
-The installer guides you through the installation process and installs the Ballerina distribution in the `/usr/lib64/ballerina` directory.
+The installer guides you through the installation process and installs the Ballerina distribution in the following directory.
+- For DEB:  `/usr/lib/ballerina`
+- For RPM:  `/usr/lib64/ballerina`

 > **Info:** Alternatively, you can use either of the commands below to install Ballerina using the downloaded DEB or RPM file.
 Replace the `ballerina-linux-installer-x64-<BALLERINA-VERSION>.deb` or `ballerina-linux-installer-x64<BALLERINA-VERSION>.rpm` with the actual file path.